Listed below are explanations of VCU Division of Administration major projects.

 In November 2016, Virginia Commonwealth University began the conversation about our next strategic plan.
 Following closely with this effort will be a new Master Site Plan.
 The University is committed to providing an open, thoughtful, transparent and inclusive master planning process designed to engage the VCU community and our external stakeholders.

-A consultant was hired in Spring 2017 to assist in the master planning process, which should launch in Summer 2017.
+A consultant was hired in Spring 2017 to assist in the master planning process, which launched in Fall 2017.

 If you would like to sign up to receive updates on the master site plan process, please contact firstname.lastname@example.org.

 VCU’s 41,000-square-foot Institute for Contemporary Art will be an incubator for interdisciplinary experimentation for the entire university while simultaneously providing opportunities for collaboration both locally and internationally.
 The building, which was designed by one of the world’s most important living architects, Steven Holl, is expected to be about 32,000-square-feet, will feature approximately 8,000-square-feet of gallery space, an outdoor installation space, a 210-seat auditorium with tiered seating, classrooms, a gift shop, a cafe with a catering kitchen and an entry hall suitable for exhibitions, installations and social events.

 A new, 119,000 square foot, 32-bed behavioral health for children and adolescents, designed to expand to 48 beds, this two-story facility will relate to adjacent architecture.
 It will be open for patients in Spring, 2018.

 Inger Rice Lodge at the VCU Rice Rivers Center